© 1999-2008

 1940 - 1941?

-It is unclear exactly when Frank worked at WDRC.
+Born in Hartford on October 10, 1917, it is unclear exactly when Frank worked at WDRC.
 A Hartford Courant article on January 30, 1944 described the exploits of Marine First Lieutenant Frank W. Stuhlman during the landing on Bouganville in the Northern Solomon Islands.
 It says he graduated from Syracuse University in 1939, then attended Hartford College of Law.
 He worked for both WDRC and WTIC.
 He enlisted for flight training in September 1941 and received his Marine wings on August 5, 1942.
+His affiliation with the Marines appears to have contunued until 1958 after which he worked as an attorney in New Jersey.

 PRIOR: WTIC Hartford, CT